helallao/perplexity-ai/README.md

 # modes = ['concise', 'copilot']
-# focus = ['internet', 'scholar', 'writing', 'wolfram', 'youtube', 'reddit']
+# focus = ['internet', 'scholar', 'wolfram', 'writing', 'youtube', 'reddit']
-# files = file list, each element of list is tuple like this: (data, filetype) perplexity supports two file types, txt and pdf
+# files = file list, each element of list is tuple like this: (data, filename)
 # follow_up = last query info for follow-up queries, you can directly pass response json from a query, look at second example below.
 # ai_model = ['default', 'experimental', 'gpt-4', 'claude-2.1', 'gemini pro'] only works for own=True clients (perplexity.Client(..., own=True))
 # solvers, list of functions to answer questions of ai while using copilot, there are 2 type of solvers, text and checkbox.
 If you do not define function for a solver, questions in that solver type will be skipped